marco-gallegos/commit-cli/readme.md

 Is a wrapper of the `git commit -m` command writed with 💟 on Python.

-This was tested on a raspbian and a fedora OS with the nvim and vim editor
+This was tested on a raspbian and a fedora OS with the nano, nvim and vim editor.

+supported formats:

+- short odoo
+- conventional commits
+- free (this is like use native `git commit` command)

 ## Instalation